Last Chance Grade Frequently Asked Questions (FAQs)

 - What are the watershed impacts associated with the alternatives?

-Current maintenance of the alignment will require continued activities similar to what is now occurring, with construction of temporary walls to control surface movement and maintain the structural integrity of the roadway.
-This approach has severe limitations; there is an active landslide area along Last Chance Grade where a future slide might occur that is deep and large enough that it could result in a major failure of the roadway and the complete closure of the roadway indefinitely.
+An Expert Risk Assessment, a coordinated effort between Caltrans and the Federal Highway Administration (FHWA), began in the spring of 2017 and is studying this and other questions.
+Maintenance of the current alignment will require continued activities similar to what is now occurring, with construction of temporary walls to control surface movement and maintain the structural integrity of the roadway.
+This approach has limitations.
+There is an active landslide area along Last Chance Grade where a future slide might occur that is deep enough and large enough that it could result in a major failure of the roadway and the complete closure of the roadway for an unknown period of time.
 A slide of this scale could occur next year or in a hundred years; it is not technically possible to estimate when something like this might occur.
-We just do not know, and thus we are left balancing risks.
+The risk of a major failure will be considered by the Expert Risk Assessment.

 For most of the proposed alternatives, the project will be constructed off the roadway and will have minimal impact on traffic flow.
 There will be short-term closures necessary at locations where the new alignment reconnects with the existing highway.
 These closures will likely be scheduled during periods of low traffic with anticipated short durations of several hours.